 The drier the area, the greater the rooted soil volume of olive trees, for example.
 In Tunisia, from farmers' experience, the distances between planted trees are much greater in the south than in the north (◘ Fig. A-48).

-◘ Fig. A-48 In Tunisia, farmers increase the distances between the individual trees in olive plantations from north to south so that a sufficient crop yield is achieved despite the drier climate and lower amount of available water (Photo: Breckle).
+◘ Fig. A-48 In Tunisia, farmers increase the distances between the individual trees in olive plantations from north to the south of the country so that a sufficient crop yield is achieved despite the drier climate and lower amount of available water (Photo: Breckle).

-For the large-scale landscape division of the Earth into zonobiomes, the determination of the humid and arid months as an expression of the hygric growing season over a sufficiently long time series is an effective tool.
+For the large-scale landscape differentiation of the Earth into zonobiomes, the determination of the humid and arid months as an expression of the hygric growing season over a sufficiently long time series is an effective tool.
 The hygric growing season is defined by the length of the moisture-determined growing season expressed by the number of humid months (isohygromenes) (Lauer & Rafiqpoor 2002).
-A month is considered humid if, in it, the precipitation accumulation at least reaches (N ≥ ET) or exceeds (N ≥ ET) the potential evapotranspiration (ET) of the site flora.
+A month is considered humid if, in it, the precipitation amount at least reaches (N = ET) or exceeds (N ≥ ET) the potential evapotranspiration (ET) of the site flora.
 The methodological principles of calculating potential evapotranspiration are discussed in detail in Lauer & Rafiqpoor (2002).
-The water balance in temporally resolved form gives a 12 scale of the number of humid months from perarid (12 arid months) to perhumid (12 humid months).
+The water balance in temporally resolved form gives a 12-scale of the number of humid months from perarid (12 arid months) to perhumid (12 humid months).
 These can be divided into 6 humidity levels of ecological relevance: 0 = perarid, 1-2 = arid, 3-4 = semiarid, 5-6 = semihumid, 7-9 = humid, 10-12 = perhumid.
 The spatial representation of the lines of equal length of the hygric vegetation period (isohygromenes) gives a differentiated picture of the hygric climate on Earth (◘ Fig. A-49).

 ◘ Fig. A-49 Length of the hygric growing season on Earth (isohygromenes).